pkiraly/qa-catalogue/README.md

 * display (ManagementDisplay): Display a field or data element (i.e., to display a field or data element with the appropriate print constant or as a tracing).

-The analysis returns the following files:

-* `functional-analysis.csv`: the list of the 12 functions and their average count (number of support fields), and average score (percentage of all supporting fields available in the record)
-* `functional-analysis-mapping.csv`: the mapping of functions and data elements
-* `functional-analysis-histogram.csv`: the histogram of scores and count of records for each functions (e.g. there are _x_ number of records which has _j_ score for function _a_)

 ```
 java -cp $JAR de.gwdg.metadataqa.marc.cli.FunctionalAnalysis [options] [file]
 ```